Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Electron-photon dressed states and modified energy spectrum

 The zero-order Floquet Hamiltonian $\mc{H}_{[n=0]}^{(F)}(\vec{\bf k})$ is given by

 Therefore, the bandgap becomes $2 \Delta_2^{(L)}$, where

 We observe that the bandgap \eqref{gap2L} disappears for certain directions $\theta_0 = \pi n /2$, $n =0, 1,2,3, ...$ (importantly, $\theta_0 = 0$ and $\pi/2$ are included).
-The other changes to the finite-$k$ dispersions are given as the modifications of the components of its anisotropic Fermi velocity and are shown at $1/\omega^4$ level, which are are small but not negligible.
+The other changes to the finite-$k$ dispersions are given as the modifications of the components of its anisotropic Fermi velocity and are shown at $1/\omega^4$ level, which appear to be small but not negligible.